Data Strategy, Security & Privacy

 - Investigations and Regulatory Enforcement

-With dozens of attorneys in our practice, and backed by Holland & Knight's global team of more than 1,400 lawyers and other professionals, we have attorneys in 24 U.S. offices – from California to Florida – and admitted to practice in nearly every U.S. jurisdiction.
+With dozens of attorneys in our practice, and backed by Holland & Knight's global team of nearly 2,000 lawyers and other professionals, we have attorneys in 25 U.S. offices – from California to Florida – and admitted to practice in nearly every U.S. jurisdiction.
 We pride ourselves on being a diverse team, and believe diversity of thought and perspective enables us to best serve our clients.

 Our team is sensitive to unique data, security and privacy needs of different clients and is closely integrated with the firm's other highly knowledgeable attorneys across many industry sectors: